 Cons: Not the warmest 3mm booties, and a bit high-volume for my feet.

-Fit: High volume, size down one full size or more.
+Fit: Size down one full size or more.
+Wider, high volume.

 Style: Internal split toe.

 Solite claims to have changed the game with their heat-moldable soles, and to be honest, they have.
 With just 25 minutes and some hot water, you can have a pair of custom-molded booties.
-To be honest, the heat mold isn’t necessary, I just let mine naturally stretch to fit my feet, and after a couple of sessions of having my toes jammed up in the front, they fit perfectly.
+To be honest, the heat mold isn’t necessary, our tester just let his naturally stretch to fit his feet, and after a couple of sessions of having toes jammed up in the front, they fit perfectly.

-Last year, Solite’s booties were at the top of my list.
-This year, Solite debuted their 2.0 version of the Custom and Custom Pro booties, and these things are packed with features like heat booster socks which help improve the fit and add an extra layer of warmth inside the boot, a three-point arch strap, a new sole design that they claim is more barefoot-feeling, and an upgraded lining.
+two years ago, Solite’s booties were at the top of our list.
+Last year, Solite debuted their 2.0 version of the Custom and Custom Pro booties, and these things are packed with features like heat booster socks which help improve the fit and add an extra layer of warmth inside the boot, a three-point arch strap, a new sole design that they claim is more barefoot-feeling, and an upgraded lining.

-That being said, I’m not as stoked on Solite’s 2.0 as the original version.
-There’s a lot more volume in the boot which, as a skinny-footed surfer, resulted in a fair bit of slippage.
-This was fixed by cinching the straps tightly, but what I was so excited about with the first version of Solites was how they started way too tight, but stretched out over time into a perfect fit.
-Perhaps I should have sized down even more.
+That being said, we’re not as stoked on Solite’s 2.0 as the original version.
+There’s a lot more volume in the boot which, for our tester, a skinny-footed surfer, resulted in a fair bit of slippage.
+This was fixed by cinching the straps tightly, but what he was so excited about with the first version of Solites was how they started way too tight, but stretched out over time into a perfect fit.
+Perhaps we should have sized down even more.

-Depends on where you are surfing and who you are.
 Most booties come in either 3mm or 5mm, with some going up to 7mm or higher.
 Thicker booties means less board-feel, but more warmth, a good trade off if your feet are going to be unfeeling bricks of ice in 3mm booties.
 If you run cold, your extremities will often be the limiting factor on how long you can stay in the water, so it can be worth going for a thicker bootie.
-I’m surfing in the San Francisco Bay Area, and 3mm booties do just fine as a year-round option, though it can be nice to have a pair of 5mm boots for cold spells or dawn patrols.
+Our tester was surfing in the San Francisco Bay Area, and 3mm booties do just fine as a year-round option, though it can be nice to have a pair of 5mm boots for cold spells or dawn patrols.

 If you’re looking for your first pair of booties and aren’t sure what you need, think about where you live, what seasons you’ll be surfing, and reference a local water temperature chart online for comparison.
 For most of California, 3mm is probably fine, though as you venture further and further north of the Bay Area, 5mm becomes increasingly popular for winter surfing.
 For Oregon and the Pacific Northwest, except for mid-summer, you’ll probably want a pair of 5mm.
 Mid-Atlantic and Northeast winters warrant 5mm as well.
 Iceland?
 Now you’re in the 7mm-range.

-For me, this is an easy one.
+For us, this is an easy one.
 Internal split toe all the freakin’ way.
-But for those who haven’t tried all three options from various brands and came to that conclusion themselves, let me break it down for you.
+But for those who haven’t tried all three options from various brands and came to that conclusion themselves, let us break it down for you.
 Round toe booties are by far the most comfortable, and by far the biggest hinderance to your surfing.
 Without some sort of separation between your first and second toes, your foot can slide all over inside that bootie, especially problematic for shortboarding.
-Split-toe booties are the least comfortable, but don’t suffer from the same foot slip.
+Split toe booties are the least comfortable, but don’t suffer from the same foot slip.
 However, they do suffer from catching-your-leash-in-between-your-toes syndrome, unless they have a connected split toe, like Xcel’s Drylock or O’Neill’s Psycho Tech, above.
-Internal split-toe booties promise the best of both worlds.
+Internal split toe booties promise the best of both worlds.
 The comfort of the round toe with the control of a split toe.
 They don’t always live up to that hype, but the ones on this list do, unless indicated otherwise.

 Socks or Shoes?

 Nowadays, booties tend to lean one way or the other.
 Some, like the Vans Surf Boot and the Xcel Drylock act more like shoes, with a sturdy, less flexible sole.
 It makes a certain amount of sense, you skateboard in shoes, why not surf in them?
 Others, like the Rip Curl Flashbomb and the Manera Magma go for more of a sock-style fit with less volume and a thinner sole that tends to wrap the arch a bit more for a barefoot feel, which also makes a certain amount of sense – you don’t surf in shoes, so why start now?

 Fit is all-important when it comes to surf booties.
 Feet are weird, vary a lot from person-to-person, and there is nothing worse that a poorly-fitting surf bootie.
 Too big and they’re worse than worthless, making you a worse surfer (but at least you’ve got an excuse!).
 It’s always better to have a little less room than you’d like to start out (see below), but go too small and your feet just hurt.
-My feet are long, skinny, and have finger toes.
-There, I said it.
-As a result, I want a bootie that is low-volume but will stretch a decent bit to accommodate my toes.
+Our tester’s feet are long, skinny, and have finger toes.
+As a result, he wants a bootie that is low-volume but will stretch a decent bit to accommodate his toes.
 Someone with wider feet might want a higher-volume bootie so they can order a small enough size for the length of their foot but still have enough room from side to side.
-I’ve done my best to indicate the volume of each bootie included here.
+We’ve done our best to indicate the volume of each bootie included here.

 Should I Downsize my Surf Booties?